-Note that I am an affiliate of several shark diving companies at Guadalupe and will receive a commission if you book a tour through an affiliate link in this post.
+Note that I am an affiliate of several operators that do shark cage diving in California and will receive a commission if you book a tour through an affiliate link in this post.
 I’m an affiliate because this is, in my opinion, the single best way the average person can see great white sharks (you’ll want to do the same when you check this off your bucket list!).
 I’m writing about my experience, with Shark Diver and MV Islander, to add my own voice to this exciting community and to get more people like you excited about this relatively affordable experience of a lifetime.

 I should also explain that I booked my trip with Shark Diver, though they subcontracted out to the M/V Islander.
 Not sure if they’re doing this anymore, but I was very impressed with both outfits.
 I paid about $2900 USD for the experience, not including airfare to San Diego and 10% tip for the crew.
 More on this later.

 Also – both Shark Diver and MV Islander do CAGE diving at Guadalupe Island.
 They’re not one of the newer operators who showed up with no experience and decided to one-up the established guys by offering cageless diving at Guadalupe, which is completely irresponsible and risks shutting down the site when something happens.

 My Review of Guadalupe Island Shark Diving with M/V Islander